 The verdict?
 The M-100s deliver stellar audio performance – the bass has a chest thumping kind of feeling, the midrange frequencies have a nice lush/organic sound that feels very nature, and the highs have sparkle without being fatiguing.
 Furthermore, these headphones have very excellent build quality as a whole with minimal noise leakage and maximum noise isolation.
 You also have the ability to customize your headphone (headphone color, shield color, shield design, earpad color, etc) If not beating some of the best noise cancelling headphones in this list, the M-100s tops in terms of sound performance and sound isolation, without the need for constant batteries as compared to its noise cancelling counterparts or the need to recharge them.

 If you aren’t strictly looking for a pair of noise cancelling headphones and will be satisfied with a very superb pair of noise isolating audiophile headphones, the M-100s are definitely the ones for you.
-At the time of writing, these headphones are selling for a whopping 34% discount off the total price!
+At the time of writing, these headphones are now selling at a very good price so don’t forget to check them out!